-“I have a deep appreciation for three strengths of the arts and culture field: the capacity for selfdetermination, the commitment to discipline and excellence, and the opportunity for beauty and renewal.
+“I have a deep appreciation for three strengths of this field: the capacity for self-determination, the commitment to discipline and excellence, and the opportunity for beauty and renewal.
 Each provides a vibrancy and resiliency that is remarkable.
 Together these characteristics have the potential to create extraordinary organizations that provide extraordinary service to their communities.”

-“While in the Peace Corps, I came to the understanding that the wisdom to resolve problems exists to be discovered within each and every community.
+“While in the Peace Corps, I came to understand that the wisdom to resolve problems exists to be discovered within each and every community.
 This great capacity is best described in these words from Lao Tzu: ‘Go to the people.
 Learn from them.
 Live with them.
 Start with what they know.
 Build with what they have.
-With the best of leaders, when the job is done, when the task is accomplished, the people will say we have done it ourselves.’ ”
+With the best of leaders, when the job is done, when the task is accomplished, the people will say we have done it ourselves.’”